lod4hss-apps/logre/README.md

 ## Prerequisites before using Logre efficiently

-1.	**Have a SPARQL endpoint.**

-Logre connects to external graph stores, you’ll need an instance of a supported SPARQL endpoint running.
+1.	**Have a SPARQL endpoint:** Logre connects to external graph stores, you’ll need an instance of a supported SPARQL endpoint running.

-2.	**Have data to work with**

-Logre needs data to be useful.
+2.	**Have data to work with:** Logre needs data to be useful.
 Even if not yet loaded, make sure you have a dataset or corpus you intend to use.

-3.	**Install Logre locally.**

-Install Logre on your machine and start the application (see installation instructions below).
+3.	**Install Logre locally:** Install Logre on your machine and start the application (see installation instructions below).

 ## Get Started: Installation